seakeal/seakeal/README.md

-# HELLO
+# Hello

 My name is Nicholas, more commonly known as Nic (in the real world) or Seakeal (online).
-I currently work as a full-stack web developer for a staffing agency, but am open to other opportunities.
+I currently work as a software developer at Indiana University.

 ## Code
 ### Languages